-- New ponies: auntorange, cocopommel, ember, fluttershybat, fluttershybathang, goldiedelicious, grace, kevin, starlightglimmer, stellareclipse, tirek, troubleshoes, twilightbreezie - New extraponies: cocoachill, riverbeauty orange was renamed to uncleorange to not conflict with auntorange. cocopommel was renamed to misspommel in the serie and merchandise a symlink was provided pointing to the old name. maudepie was renamed to maudpie since that her real name, we just miswritted it
+- New ponies: auntorange, cocopommel, ember, fluttershybat, fluttershybathang, goldiedelicious, grace, starlightglimmer, twilightbreezie - New extraponies: cocoachill, riverbeauty orange was renamed to uncleorange to not conflict with auntorange. cocopommel was renamed to misspommel in the serie and merchandise a symlink was provided pointing to the old name.